arledesma/AzureFunctionDeployment/README.md

 * Authenticate to the Azure Portal (if necessary)
 * Fill in the form with the setting values
 * Wait a few minutes for the function to be created and deployed
-* In the UI of your monitoring tool (ArcSight/LogStash/Splunk), query for the records that are being sent over.
+* In the UI of your monitoring tool (Armor), query for the records that are being sent over.

 ## Settings